Britain wakes to first day in more than 70 years without its Queen, as country mourns – KION546

 It simply read: “The Queen died peacefully at Balmoral this afternoon.
 The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow.”

-King Charles III is expected to make an address Friday, a royal spokesperson told CNN.
+King Charles III is expected to make a televised address to the nation on Friday afternoon.

 World leaders from across the globe have made statements honoring Elizabeth’s life, underscoring the global impact she made made during her 70-year reign.
 Elizabeth was head of state not just in the UK but in 14 other Commonwealth realms including Australia and Canada, and was head of the 54-member Commonwealth — the overwhelming majority of which are former colonial territories of the British Empire.